ScottMorse/PyMusician/README.md

 A3 = Note.from_hard_pitch(220) # A octave 3
 ```

-*For now, this concludes the Note class.
-This class sets the foundation for the rest of PyMusician.*
+*This class sets the foundation for the rest of PyMusician.*

 # **The Interval Class**